Passport & visa information

 During our tour, we will travel in an air-conditioned bus.
 Although we avoid long hours on the bus, distances can take longer to travel than expected.
 There aren't many highways and it takes time to wait out cattle crossings and wind your way up mountain roads.
 In general main roads are in good condition, but some parts can be under construction especially after winter damage.
 Driving standards can best be described as creative and unpredictable.

 The easiest choice for tourists is to use taxis in your spare time.
 They are very inexpensive.
 A good option is to rent a taxi for a half- or full-day tour.
-Taxis do have meters, although solo drivers might not have one.
+Taxis do have meters, although private drivers might not have one.

 Armenia is the first Cristian nation in the world and Armenians are members of the Armenian Apostolic Church.
 There are two minorities: Yezidi are ethnically related to Kurds, but practice a pre-Islamic Middle Eastern religion with ancient origins and Russian speaking communities of Molokans.
 They are Christians who separated from the Russian Orthodox Church in the 17th Century.